 A proven and easiest way to be sure that a vintage engagement ring is authentic is to buy it from a trusted and experienced jeweler.
 A credible and reliable jeweler will have already done the research about every piece, ensuring it’s of high quality and legitimacy.

-If Your Ring isn’t authentic
+If Your Ring isn’t Authentic

 Discovering that the vintage engagement ring that you’ve just purchased isn’t authentic can be disappointing.
 However, that doesn’t make the engagement ring less valuable in terms of the relationship it presents and its sentiment.